-The priority need identified for homeless populations is development of affordable housing.
+The priority need identified for homeless populations is development of affordable housing with access to supportive services.
 The Polk County CoC and homeless service providers have committed to a Housing First paradigm.
 This is the idea that permanent housing should be prioritized for those experiencing homelessness.
 Consistent with Housing First, permanent affordable housing was by far reported to be the greatest need and best use of the HOME-ARP funds.
-This includes transitional housing, permanent supportive housing, and rapid rehousing, all accompanied by supportive services.
+This includes transitional housing, permanent supportive housing, and rapid re-housing, all accompanied by supportive services.